ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsubsection{Visualization of Vocabulary-enhanced Vision Encoder}

-We demonstrate the feature changes with and without the Vocabulary-enhanced Vision Encoder in Figure~\ref{fig:visual_ablation}. \textit{w/o Vocab} represents FL-Expert without using the Vocabulary-enhanced Vision Encoder.
-The results clearly show that the Vocabulary-enhanced Vision Encoder facilitates the learning of forgery features and achieves more accurate contours of the corresponding forged regions.
+We further investigate the feature changes with and without the Vocabulary-enhanced Vision Encoder in Figure~\ref{fig:visual_ablation}. \textit{w/o Vocab} represents FL-Expert without using the Vocabulary-enhanced Vision Encoder.
+The results clearly indicate that the Vocabulary-enhanced Vision Encoder promotes more effective learning of forgery-related features and yields more precise contours for the manipulated regions.